Welfare Reform and Work Act 2016 - social rent reduction

 - supported accommodation for teenage parents

-Rents for almshouses, community land trust and fully mutual and co-operative housing associations – modifications of section 23 and Part 1 of Schedule 2
+Rents for domestic violence refuges, almshouses, community land trust and fully mutual or co-operative housing associations – modifications of section 23 and Part 1 of Schedule 2

 Rents for supported housing – modifications of section 23 and Part 1 of Schedule 2